eduardosancho/Portfolio/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used:
+- @sergiogval @Yothu @hendridg
 - Inspiration
 - etc